borglab/gtsam/GTSAM-Concepts.md

 which  associates straight lines in the tangent space with geodesics on the manifold (and it's inverse, the log map).
 However, there are two cases in which we deviate from this:

 * Sometimes, most notably for *SO(3)* and *SE(3)*, the exponential map is unnecessarily expensive for use in optimization.
-Hence, the `defaultChart` functor returns a chart that is much cheaper to evaluate.
+Hence, the `DefaultChart` type refers to a chart that is much cheaper to evaluate.
 * While vector spaces (see below) are in principle also manifolds, it is overkill to think about charts etc. Really, we should simply think about vector addition and subtraction.
-Hence, while a `defaultChart` functor is defined by default for every vector space, GTSAM will never call it.
+Hence, while a `DefaultChart` is defined by default for every vector space, GTSAM will never invoke it.

 Group